pyMBE-dev/pyMBE/README.md

 - `figs/`: folder with various images used in the tutorials of pyMBE.
 - `handy_scripts/`: folder with various handy scripts and libraries.
 - `logo/`: folder with the logo of pyMBE.
+- `mantainer/`: folder with various scripts used by the mantainers.
 - `reference_data/`: folder with various reference data set used to validate pyMBE.
 - `reference_parameters/`: folder with various sets of parameters from previous works.
 - `sample_scripts/`: folder with various sample scripts showcasing how to use pyMBE to setup different systems.
 - `tests/`: folder with several test scripts to check that new developments do not break pyMBE.
+- `testsuite/`: folder with several test scripts and data for continous integration of the library.
 - `tutorials/`: folder with the available tutorials on pyMBE.
 - `visualization/`: folder with helper scripts to aid the visualization of vtf trajectories from constant pH and Grand reaction simulations with [VMD](https://www.ks.uiuc.edu/Research/vmd/).
 - `AUTHORS.md`: list of authors and contributors of pyMBE.